FlavScents AInsights Entry for Acetophenone (CAS: 98-86-2)

 4. Use in Flavors

-Acetophenone is utilized in a variety of flavor categories, including fruit, floral, and nutty profiles.
-It functions as a background realism enhancer and impact note in flavor systems.
-Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to overpowering effects.
-Acetophenone is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions, which should be considered during formulation.
+Acetophenone is utilized in a variety of flavor categories, including fruit, nut, and floral profiles.
+It functions as a modifier and impact note, enhancing the overall complexity of flavor systems.
+Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to an overpowering effect.
+Acetophenone is stable under normal conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature